A flood of evidence has come in since suspect’s arrest in Gilgo Beach serial killings cold case, DA says - KESQ

 The Gilgo Four are among 11 sets of human remains that were found strewn across Long Island’s South Shore between 2010 and 2011, launching what police have called “one of the most consequential homicide investigations” in the island’s history.

-Heuermann has so far only been charged in connection with three of the killings.

-When asked whether investigators expect to connect Heuermann to more victims, Carter said, “As we continue to gather evidence, anything is possible.”
+When asked whether investigators expect to connect Heuermann to more victims, Suffolk County Deputy Police Commissioner Anthony Carter said, “As we continue to gather evidence, anything is possible.”

 “There’s still an active investigation as to his whereabouts and his conduct from the time that the bodies were discovered right up until Thursday,” the investigator said.